Frequently Asked Questions (FAQ)

 How should I make my video?

-All recordings can be uploaded through your School of Music Acceptd application.
+All recordings should be uploaded to your CMU School of Music Acceptd application.

 When will I know my admission decision?

-Graduate applicants will receive decisions via Acceptd.
-Admission decisions will be released in mid-March and will include any fellowship and/or assistantship offers.
+Graduate/AMSC applicants will receive an official admissions decision letter via the Acceptd application.
+Your admission letter will also include any fellowship and/or assistantship offers.
 Federal loans are processed after a graduate student enrolls at Carnegie Mellon, typically in the summer.
 Information about graduate aid can be found here.

 Am I able to audition on two instruments or for two programs?